 Red clover is a herbaceous plant with a soft stem, the oval-shaped leaves sprout in bunches of three that have a white crescent adorning them.
-Trifolium pratense blooms from June to September, where you can observe sprout some pink round balls that are composed of many little flowers.
+Trifolium pratense blooms from June to September, where you can observe sprouting some pink round balls that are composed of many little flowers.

 Depurative, estrogenic, alkalizing, nutritive, mineralizing, antispasmodic, expectorant.

-Red clover is used to make ointments that counter cutaneous ulcers, in a tea, it can help relieve menopause symptoms.
+Red clover is used to make ointments that counter cutaneous ulcers, in tea, it can help relieve menopause symptoms.